dmaticzka/GraphProt/README.md

 Create RNA sequence and structure motifs as described in the "GraphProt" paper.
 Motifs are written to files "GraphProt.sequence_motif.png" and "GraphProt.structure_motif.png".

+To create motifs as done in the paper, this should be run using a trained model and the bound training sequences from the CLIP experiment the model was trained on.
+E.g. "GraphProt.pl --action motif --model CLIP.model --fasta CLIP_bound.fa".

 ## Advanced Usage ##